 Having just one strategy may not give you as good of a return as wish for.
-You might need to balance both strategies to create a satisfactory marketing mix that entices customers to buy your products.
+You might need to balance all strategies to create a satisfactory marketing mix that entices customers to buy your products.
 Some customers react to one type or the other depending on their stage in the decision making process.

 The bargain hunters might react to the Push marketing tactics while the socially-aware buyers might respond to the Pull marketing.
 Corporate companies may be swayed by associating themselves with organisations who have strong Profiles such as Apple.
 If you have a product that requires a lot of convincing to buy, then mixing the strategies up will help to ensure that consumers can’t resist your offer.